sirixdb/sirix/README.md

 https://piotrminkowski.wordpress.com/2017/09/15/building-secure-apis-with-vert-x-and-oauth2/
 All you have to change is setting the client-id to "sirix" and put the client secret into our [configuration file]( https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json). client.secret": "..." whatever Keycloak set up.
 Regarding Keycloak the direct access grant on the settings tab must be enabled.
 Our user-roles are "create" to allow creating databases/resources, "view" to allow to query database resources, "modify" to modify a database resource and "delete" to allow deletion thereof.
 Furthermore, a `key.pem` and a `cert.pem` file are needed.
 These two files have to be in your user home directory in a directory called "sirix-data", where Sirix stores the databases.
 For demo purposes they can be copied from our [resources directory](https://github.com/sirixdb/sirix/tree/master/bundles/sirix-rest-api/src/main/resources).

+To created a fat-JAR.
+Download our ZIP-file for instancen, then

+1. `cd bundles/sirix-rest-api`
+2. `mvn clean deploy -DskipTests`

+And a fat-JAR with all required dependencies should be in your target folder.

-Once Keycloak is set up we can start the server via:
+Once also Keycloak is set up we can start the server via:

 `java -jar -Duser.home=/opt/intrexx sirix-rest-api-*-SNAPSHOT-fat.jar -conf sirix-conf.json -cp opt/intrexx/*`

 If you like to change your user home directory to `/opt/intrexx` for instance.

-The fat-JAR can be downloaded from the [maven repository](https://oss.sonatype.org/content/repositories/snapshots/io/sirix/sirix-rest-api/0.8.9-SNAPSHOT/).
+The fat-JAR in the future will be downloadable from the [maven repository](https://oss.sonatype.org/content/repositories/snapshots/io/sirix/sirix-rest-api/0.8.9-SNAPSHOT/).

 After Keycloak and our server are up and running, we can write a simple HTTP-Client.
 We first have to obtain a token from the `/login` endpoint with a given "username/password" JSON-Object.
 Using an asynchronous HTTP-Client (from Vert.x) in Kotlin, it looks like this: